aze5/CV/README.md

 - Object-oriented programming (OOP) principles and design patterns
 - Test-driven development (TDD) and behavior-driven development (BDD) using RSpec, Jest and Cypress
 - Building web applications using React, JavaScript, HTML, and CSS.
-- Building web applications using Ruby and Sinatra.
+- Building web applications using Ruby, ERB and Sinatra.
 - Making HTTP requests to external APIs
 - Working with databases, specifically Postgres
 - Using Git for version control and collaborating with team members